octomix/josson/README.md

 If a key cannot be found in the default dataset mapping during the placeholder resolution process, the resolver will ask `Function<String, String> dictionaryFinder` for an answer.
-`dictionaryFinder` takes an argument `String key` and returns either:
+`dictionaryFinder` takes an argument `String key` and returns a resolution statement of either:

 - A statement that represent a value.